Angela Ivory stands relaxed, Broad Street, Cookeville, TN, August 11, 2006

 “I don’t think she completely understands it, but she’s supportive.”

 By its nature, Angela’s quest didn’t permit great speed.
-Her best marathon finish came in 2005—the year she ran forty-seven—in, remarkably, the Country Music Marathon, in her hometown, a time of 4:26:49.
+Her best marathon finish came in 2005—the year she ran 47—in, remarkably, the Country Music Marathon, in her hometown, a time of 4:26:49.

 Angela is a shy person who dislikes talking about herself, a trait that evinces what you might call character.
-As a consequence, she completed a marathon in each of the fifty-one states—forty-seven in one year—quietly, without fanfare, almost secretly.
+As a consequence, she completed a marathon in each of the 51 states—47 in one year—quietly, without fanfare, almost secretly.
 And she started the ultra quest the same way.

 I wrote a feature story about Angela’s running and her battle with cancer for the Sunday edition of the local paper.
 It was reprinted in three running magazines.
 The story surprised many of her running friends.
 Until then, they had not known about her cancer, and had barely known the extent of her running.
 She’d done the running quietly and endured cancer the same way.

 So modest was Angela, she’d initially declined the article.
 She didn’t care about being the center of attention.
 I didn’t want to pressure her; I wanted her to make the decision, yes or no. But I did point out that such a story might inspire someone else, help someone else.
 That idea—the thought of helping someone else—was what changed her mind.